alexmacarthur/wp-better-resource-hints/readme.txt

 * Fix bug causing duplicate preload links being generated for some assets.
 * Fix bug causing preconnect links to have incorrectly formatted `href` values.
 * Fix typos in documentation.

+= 1.1.3 =
+* Add fallback for cases when no assets are registered.
+* Clean up plugin code structure.
+* Switch from yarn to npm for JS package management.
+* Update preload polyfill for CSS preloading.
+* More intelligently load preload polyfill.

 == Feedback ==